Nursing surveillance required diagnosis-related classification, but key clinical signals were fragmented across heterogeneous EMR sources.

 Outcome

-The final Double KM-BERT + XGBoost + PCA model achieved the best overall performance with 0.9245 accuracy, 0.9107 weighted precision, and 0.9157 weighted F1-score.
-It also showed strong recall on rare classes, suggesting that meaningful nursing-surveillance-oriented diagnosis classification is possible using only core EMR data available in practice.
+The final Double KM-BERT + XGBoost + PCA model showed more stable classification behavior than the single-model and simple-ensemble baselines, while retaining meaningful recall on rare classes.
+This suggested that nursing-surveillance-oriented diagnosis classification can be practically reviewed using only core EMR data available during care.